 This was going to be our first official weekend break to Birmingham to attend my husband’s co-workers wedding.
-This was the first official ‘test’ run for the big travel event that would be eventually traveling on a plane for 8 hours to America, we tested it with a four hour train journey with two transfers.
+This was the first official ‘test’ run for the big travel event that would be eventually travelling on a plane for 8 hours to America, we tested it with a four-hour train journey with two transfers.

-Learning from the past weekend adventures we know feel confident about what makes traveling with a baby easy and a few things we would and wouldn’t need for future traveling as a family.
+Learning from the past weekend adventures we now feel confident about what makes travelling with a baby easy and a few things we would and wouldn’t need for future travelling as a family.

 The Less Luggage The Better:

-We brought in total three pieces of luggage for our weekend trip.
+We brought in a total of three pieces of luggage for our weekend trip.

 Small Roller Suitcase:

-In this we packed our all our clothes, shoes, toiletries, and anything we bought from the trip.
-We packed our wedding outfits and traveling clothes, sleep suits, vest and two extra outfits for Weston.
+In this, we packed all our clothes, shoes, toiletries, and anything we bought from the trip.
+We packed our wedding outfits and travelling clothes, sleepsuits, vest and two extra outfits for Weston.
 I packed heels and wore my converse, while my husband wore his black dress shoes throughout the trip as he found them comfortable (crazy man).

 My wedding outfit; £5 on SALE red romper from H&M

-Husbands: Next black trousers, Dress shirt and tie from JC Pennys (purchased back in the states) and we have no idea were he got his comfortable black dress shoes.
+Husbands: Next black trousers, Dress shirt and tie from JC Pennys (purchased back in the states) and we have no idea where he got his comfortable black dress shoes.

 Weston’s: £10 NEXT

-We packed a whole bag of nappies/diapers * in which we went through and on Saturday my husband had to taxi to the nearest Morrison’s to purchase more*, wipes, changing mat,nappy/diaper bags, toys, muslin clothes, bibs, ipad, chargers and carried around any snacks we purchased.
+We packed a whole bag of nappies/diapers * in which we went through and on Saturday my husband had to taxi to the nearest Morrison’s to purchase more*, wipes, changing mat,nappy/diaper bags, toys, muslin cloths, bibs, iPad, chargers and carried around any snacks we purchased.
 This was kept with us by our seats on the train and we put everything else stored away.

 My wrap was borrowed from a friend, but you can buy yours on AMAZON;

-When I wanted to go hands free on the train with the sling, Weston sat comfortably and I could eat and go on my phone while Weston sat on my lap and played with his toys; or he would sleep and I could continue sitting without having to worry about holding him.
-The only issue is when Weston starts to crawl or walk about when he is a few months older and being stationary on the train or plane with the sling would be difficult.
-However I do believe when traveling in between stations or walking the sling is very helpful and will make hands more usable for extra luggage and less worry about breaking down a pram/stroller.
+When I wanted to go hands-free on the train with the sling, Weston sat comfortably and I could eat and go on my phone while Weston sat on my lap and played with his toys, or he would sleep and I could continue sitting without having to worry about holding him.
+The only issue is when Weston starts to crawl or walkabout when he is a few months older and being stationary on the train or plane with the sling would be difficult.
+However, I do believe when travelling between stations or walking the sling is very helpful and will make hands more usable for extra luggage and less worry about breaking down a pram/stroller.

-Thankfully, when traveling back to the states, my family will have a pram/stroller and car seat for us to use so we will not have to worry about bringing these item.
-This will make less of a worry for our family and make traveling with Weston less stressful.
+Thankfully, when travelling back to the states, my family will have a pram/stroller and car seat for us to use so we will not have to worry about bringing this item.
+This will make less of a worry for our family and make travelling with Weston less stressful.

 Train Travel- Better than Driving: